 Yellow fever is a form of viral infection spread by mosquitoes.
-The condition is prevalent in various areas in South America and Africa.
+Generally, the condition is prevalent in various areas in South America and Africa.

 In mild cases, yellow fever can cause headache, fever, nausea and vomiting.
-In some cases, though, the condition can become serious enough to cause liver, heart and kidney issues along with bleeding.
+There are some cases, though, the condition can become serious enough to cause liver, heart and kidney issues along with bleeding.
 In a severe form, it can be fatal.

 During this phase, the usual symptoms include: